top of page

 Are there accessible parking spaces at/near your location?

-Not marked accessible stalls in the immediate vicinity of the shop.
-4 hour street parking only.
+Not marked accessible stalls in the immediate vicinity.
+4 hour street parking only and paid lot parking only.

-Is there a curb ramp from the parking onto the sidewalk?
+Is there a curb cut from the parking onto the sidewalk?

-There is a curb ramp located at the end of the street on 12th Ave.
-This is also accessible from the bike lane.
+There is a curb cut located at the end of the street on 12th Ave.

 Is the route to the building entrance stable, firm and slip-resistant?